Dar Al Uloom University

 Dar Al Uloom University (جامعة دار العلوم; DAU) is a university in Riyadh, Saudi Arabia.

 Dar Al Uloom University (DAU) offers a range of programs for Saudi and international students, with academic training and accreditation by the Saudi Ministry of Higher Education.

 DAU programs have been designed in collaboration with King Fahd University of Petroleum and Minerals (KFUPM) employing the international standards in compliance with the Saudi Ministry of Higher Education and the National Commission for Academic Accreditation and Assessment (NCAAA), as well as the Accreditation Board for Engineering and Technology (ABET) and the Association to Advance Collegiate Schools of Business (AACSB).

 Dar al Uloom University, located in Riyadh, Saudi Arabia is a private university.
 Initially, it was founded as Dar al Uloom Private College in 2008, and received university status in 2009.

 Academic structure

-DAU comprises six colleges and fifteen major areas of studies:
+AU comprises six colleges and fifteen major areas of studies: